isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-03-19-post-Inside DOTC Series: Scaling New Heights in Product Management.md

 </p>
 <p><em>It was surreal—I’d always been an attendee at these events and never imagined I’d be the one on stage, giving a talk and helping others in their careers.
 That experience made me feel incredibly grateful for my time at DOTC and reaffirmed just how much I’ve grown here."</em>
 <br>
-<br>Eunice thrives in both product management and bouldering - two worlds
+<br>Eunice thrives in both product management and her passion for bouldering
-that demand problem-solving, adaptability, and a keen sense of risk.
+- two worlds that demand problem-solving, adaptability, and a keen sense of risk.
 Whether she’s tackling a tricky climb or guiding a team through complex decisions, she knows that success comes from balancing preparation with bold moves</p>
 <p>
 <br>
 </p>